craftcms/docs/docs/5.x/upgrade.md

 Your site is now running Craft 5!
 If you began this process with no deprecation warnings, you’re nearly done.

 ::: warning
 Thoroughly review the list of changes on this page, making note of any features you use in templates or modules.
 Only a fraction of your site’s code is actually evaluated during an upgrade, so it’s your responsibility to check templates and modules for consistency.
-You may also need to follow any plugin-specific upgrade guides, like [Upgrading to Commerce 4](/commerce/4.x/upgrading.md).
+You may also need to follow any plugin-specific upgrade guides.
 :::

 Once you’ve verified everything’s in order, commit your updated `composer.json`, `composer.lock`, and `config/project/` directory (along with any template, configuration, or module files that required updates) and deploy those changes normally in each additional environment.

+### Cleanup + Optional Steps

+#### Entry Scripts

+Older projects may use versions of [`vlucas/phpdotenv`](repo:vlucas/phpdotenv) (the library that loads variables from your `.env` file) that depend on features deprecated in PHP 8.1.
+If you encounter errors during (or after) installation, change your `vlucas/phpdotenv` dependency in `composer.json` to `^5.6.0`, then run `composer update`.

+Along with this update, you’ll need to integrate changes from our [starter project](repo:craftcms/craft)’s `web/index.php` script and `craft` executable.
+If you have done any low-level customization of Craft via [bootstrap constants](configure.md#bootstrap-config), make sure those values are preserved in the appropriate file(s)—constants shared between the two files can be moved to the new [`bootstrap.php` file](repo:craftcms/craft/blob/5.x/bootstrap.php).

 ## Breaking Changes and Deprecations